-Monitoring ketone levels in urine is especially important for diabetics when they are ill, stressed, or have persistently high blood glucose levels.
-A positive test result for urine ketones in a diabetic may be a warning sign for ketoacidosis - a serious complication of diabetes (primarily type 1) associated with extremely high levels of ketones in the blood.
+Monitoring ketone levels in urine is especially important for people with diabetes when they are ill, stressed, or have persistently high blood glucose levels.
+A positive test result for urine ketones in people with diabetes may be a warning sign for ketoacidosis – a serious complication of diabetes (primarily type 1) associated with extremely high levels of ketones in the blood.
 If left untreated, diabetic ketoacidosis can lead to coma and death.

 Testing urine for ketosis provides quick and easy feedback on whether the ketogenic diet is working.
 If weight loss is your goal, measuring ketones in urine lets you know if you are making ketones and burning body fat.
 Athletes and biohackers following a ketogenic diet or supplementing their normal diet with exogenous ketones like HVMN Ketone can also utilize the information from urine ketone testing.
 Urine test strips provide a quick and easy way to assess whether the user is staying in ketosis in pursuit of optimizing health and performance.

 On the downside, urine test strips are far less accurate than blood meters because they do not give you an actual value.
-Whilst different color intensities roughly correspond to increasing levels of urine ketones, this is what is called a ‘non quantitative’ measurement (meaning the reading is not a numerical value).
-In addition, while following a ketogenic diet, urine tests become less reliable as you become better adapted to using ketones and fatty acids as metabolic fuels.
-As you transition from a “sugar-burner” to a “fat-burner,” your body burns more ketones and also wastes less in the urine.
+Whilst different color intensities roughly correspond to increasing levels of urine ketones, this is what is called a “non-quantitative” measurement (meaning the reading is not a numerical value).
+In addition, when you’re following a ketogenic diet, urine tests become less reliable as you become better adapted to using ketones and fatty acids as metabolic fuels.
+As you transition from being a “sugar-burner” to a “fat-burner,” your body burns more ketones and also wastes less in the urine.